What is CBD

 It is increasingly likely that CBD helps with muscle recovery.
 Many studies indicate that this cannabinoid offers several health benefits that aid muscle recovery.

-As an anti-inflammatory agent, CBD helps relieve muscle aches and soreness.
+As an anti-inflammatory agent, CBD may help relieve muscle aches and soreness.
 This enables your body to recover much faster from intense workouts.

 Though opinion is divided, many athletes find CBD creams most effective in reducing muscle soreness, pain, and aches.
 Applying the creams directly to the affected part enables the CBD to be absorbed and its anti-inflammatory properties released to ease pain and inflammation.